Roenhoogland/Data-Analytics/README.md

 Cluster Research Coordinator: Covid-19 @ GGD Hollands Midden
 - Organize and coordinate research on clustering in organizations in the region
 - Coordinating the creation of prevention plans and response to outbreaks
+- Daily responsibility over a team of 15-20 researchers

 Cluster Researcher: Covid-19 @ GGD Hollands Midden
 - Conducting qualitative and quantitative research
 - Analyzing qualitative and quantitative data